method5/plsql_lexer/README.md

 Version 1.0.0 may be ready after these steps:

-1. Fix/refactor statement splitter bug, more unit tests.
-2. Thoroughly test by using code in other project I'm trying to open source?
+1. Thoroughly test by using code in other project I'm trying to open source?

 ## License